The Fund chartfield classifies assets, liabilities, revenues and related expenses according to the purpose as defined below.

 G0000 is used for all activity in this fund.

-The Continuing Studies Fund records all transactions applicable to student fees and other revenues received to deliver non-credit, distance and extra-sessional programs.
-Continuing Studies is a revenue-based fund.
+The Extended Learning Fund records all transactions applicable to student fees and other revenues received to deliver non-credit, distance and extra-sessional programs.
+Extended Learning Fund is a revenue-based fund.

 G0001 is used for all activity in this fund.